 Public Prosecutor and senior advocate Dhirendra Nath Barman plead before the court to take action ‘as per the Law’.

-The judgement also reads that the Court found the case is not a fit case to consider accused leniently after hearing Counsel for both sides and accused on the point of the sentence, going through the material on record and considering the nature of the offense which accused persons has committed and further taking into account the increasing number of offenses of like nature in the society.
+The judgment also reads that the Court found the case is not a fit case to consider accused leniently after hearing Counsel for both sides and accused on the point of the sentence, going through the material on record and considering the nature of the offense which accused persons has committed and further taking into account the increasing number of offenses of like nature in the society.

 THE JUDGEMENT MEANT AS A MESSAGE FOR SIMILAR INCIDENTS